microsoft/CopilotStudioSamples/README.md

 ## Overview

 This branch contains samples for connecting your Power Virtual Agents bot to a custom app or to existing [Azure Bot Service channels](/azure/bot-service/bot-service-manage-channels?view=azure-bot-service-4.0).
+The ConnectToEngagementHub sample shows how the handoff activity can be detected and its context used to connect to an engagement hub.

 ## Samples list